 From there you can walk or drive to the Museum of Sonoma County, which celebrates and interprets the region’s rich history, art, and culture with exhibitions of local, regional, and international subjects.
 The history displays are housed in a historic 1910 post office, the contemporary art exhibits are next door in a renovated warehouse space, and the garden next to the history department houses a sculpture garden.

 Then slightly north and west of downtown is the Charles M. Schulz Museum.
 This museum and research center is dedicated to the life and work of the internationally famous artist, Charles M. Schulz, and is a highlight for Peanuts fans the world over.

-You can stay right in the SOFA neighborhood at The Astro Motel, a recently remodeled 34-room retro lodge that caters to bicyclists and folks attracted to a hand-crafted, mid-century-modern, urban oasis.
+You can stay right in the SOFA neighborhood at The Astro Motel, a 34-room retro-restyled motor lodge that caters both to bicyclists and folks seeking a cheerful, Midcentury modern, and urban oasis.

 Besides outstanding eateries, Healdsburg is home to a wealth of art galleries, many within walking distance of the Plaza.
 Start at Erickson Fine Art Gallery, which features paintings and sculpture by local and internationally known artists, with mobiles hanging from the two-story ceiling, and a sculpture garden.

 The wonderful thing about taking an art tour in Sonoma County is that it easily combines with other interests, such as outdoor activities, gourmet dining, wine/beer tasting, and performing arts.

 Check our Calendar of Events and our Guide to Current Art Exhibits and Events in Sonoma County for current shows, special events, and seasonal festivals.
 And don’t forget that you can always come back and do the tour again because the art shows are always changing.

 For an extended stay: